anicolaspp/akka-persistence-maprdb/README.md

 ```
 These two tables are created automatically the first time the plugin is activated, after that they will consecuentenly be used to read the initial state of the persistence entity when needed and to save new events and snapshots.

-### Persistence Entity Ids Table
+## Persistence Entity Ids Table

-one additional MapR-DB table is created along with your journals and snapshot.
+One additional MapR-DB table is created along with your journals and snapshot.
 The table will have the following name:

 ```
 /user/mapr/tables/akka/ids